coder/docs/workspaces/pwa.md

 ## Requirements

-To use Coder as a PWA, you must be using Google Chrome or Microsoft Edge.
+To use Coder as a PWA, you must connect to Coder over HTTPS and use either Google Chrome or Microsoft Edge.

 ## Installing the PWA